What is a Pre-Pack Administration?

-Pre-pack Administration is an Insolvency process.
-It allows the agreed purchase using a bids process by potential buyers to purchase company assets before entering Administration.
+Pre-pack Administration, part of an Insolvency process.
+It allows potential buyers to purchase company assets before entering Administration.

-A Licensed Insolvency Practitioner (IP) is then required to act as Administrator of the company.
-The appointment of an Administrator then takes place at a point of proceedings, so to, therefore, expedite a sale.
+A Licensed Insolvency Practitioner (IP) only may act as Administrator of the company.
+The appointment of an Administrator takes place at a point of proceedings, so that it can also expedite a sale.

-Assets will then transfer to a then newly formed company, and therefore continuity of trade assured.
+Assets will then transfer to a newly formed company, and therefore continuity of trade is assured.

 Pre Pack Administration Process.

-For a prepack process to, therefore, commence, however.
-No creditors meeting called until the sale of assets completed.
+For a pre-pack process to therefore commence, however.
+No creditors meeting called until the sale of assets completes.

-The potential insolvent company is now starting entry into an insolvency process.
-It will have the assets valued and then is required to prepare a statement of affairs of the company.
+The potential insolvent company starts the insolvency process.
+It will have the assets valued and then prepare a statement of affairs of the company.
 This details company assets and company debts.
 The business requires valuing.
-It is therefore crucial, to ensure you then cross the “T’s” and dot the “I’s” when carrying out a Pre-Pack.
-Creditors will, however, take careful note of what is then happening.
-Are assets, therefore, transferred at fair value?
-Therefore, ensure you seek early advice from the to be appointed Administrator.
-Voiding accusations of wrongful trading.
+It is therefore crucial to ensure you cross the “T’s” and dot the “I’s” when carrying out a Pre-Pack.
+Creditors will, however, take careful note of events.
+Do assets, therefore, transfer at fair value?
+Therefore, ensure you seek early advice from the appointed administrator—voiding accusations of wrongful trading.

-Please note, a pre-pack administration is, therefore, for the sale of ASSETS and not then the COMPANY.
+Please note, a pre-pack administration exists for the sale of ASSETS, not then the COMPANY.

-For further help on a Pre-Pack contact HBG Advisory and click on MEET THE TEAM for our business recovery and business rescue experts.
+For further help on a Pre-Pack, contact HBG Advisory and click on MEET THE TEAM AT HBG ADVISORY for our business recovery and business rescue experts.

 Suitable for pre-pack Administration?

-- Subject then to stringent legislation.
-The officeholder is, therefore, required to demonstrate that the process offers the best outcome for creditors.
+- Subject to stringent legislation.
+The officeholder must demonstrate that the process offers the best outcome for creditors.